girguy/foot_sentiment_analysis/README.md

 ## TO DO :
 - scrapper_config.json should be at the root of the project **only**
+- In table articles, delete 'no title found line'
 - utils should be loaded as a package ! **important** (and be put at the root of the project)
 - ".env" should be at the root of the project
 - one time a week -> purge raw -> create new job